Trader held for robbery and spraying pepper into victim’s eyes

 Chief Inspector Acheampong said the complainant was given a Honda Civic Saloon car 2018 model with plate number DP5318 E belonging to his cousin’s wife, one Lisa Owusu.

-Prosecution said the complainant parked the vehicle valued GH¢85,000 in front of his shop at Hong Kong, near Kata Hotel in Accra with the inscription “for Sale” on the vehicle.
+Prosecution said the complainant parked the vehicle valued GHS85,000 in front of his shop at Hong Kong ,near Kata Hotel in Accra with the inscription “for Sale” on the vehicle.

 On January 8, this year, at about 12:00 noon Agyei and Osei approached the complainant and expressed interest in purchasing the vehicle.